 - 4 medium roma tomatoes

-- 1 Tbsp avocado oil (or other cooking oil)
+- 1 tablespoon avocado oil (or other cooking oil)

 - Prep the squash.
 Preheat the oven to 350°.
 Cut the spaghetti squash in half lengthwise and place face down on a baking sheet, then add a bit of water to the pan.
 Bake the spaghetti squash in the preheated oven for 30 minutes, or until the skin gives a bit when pressed.